HenMie/korean-wordle-lvs/README_EN.md

 - **Multi-language Support**: Available in Korean, English, Chinese, German, and Greek.
 - **Game State Persistence**: Your progress is saved automatically.
 - **PVP Battle Mode**: Compete with friends (2-10 players) in real-time with both 5-letter and 6-letter modes to see who guesses the word fastest!
+- **Analytics**: Integrated with Umami Analytics for tracking game data and user behavior.

 ## Tech Stack